 6 – Tips

 Beat the crowds!
-In our experience, we find if you move all the way to the back or front of the boat (depending on where you load) you’ll find more space and seats.
-Everyone seems to huddle next to the entrance and exit areas in hopes of being the first ones off the boat/ferry.
+In our experience, we find if you move all the way to the back or front of the boat (depending on where you load), you’ll find more space and seats.
+Everyone seems to huddle next to the entrance and exit areas hoping to be the first ones off the boat/ferry.
 We say let the crowd rush out!
 You are all getting there at the same time anyway.
-Be prepared to fold your stroller when boarding any form of water transportation, although, on boats that aren’t crowded, the Cast Member may just simply ask you to lock the stroller breaks.
+Be prepared to fold your stroller when boarding any water transportation, although, on boats that aren’t crowded, the Cast Member may simply ask you to lock the stroller breaks.
 The last tip – be on the lookout for rain.
 Water transportation may stop to and from a destination or potentially just leave you wet with rain if you get caught up in a Florida storm!

 Whatever you want to call them – boats, ferries, water taxis, magical destination ships – have a fun time taking in the sites and listening to the water hit the boat sides as you cruise along to great things to come!

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.